Kelp greenling: Description

 Kelp greenlings 21 or 22 spines in their first dorsal fin and 24 soft rays in their second dorsal fin while the anal fin contains a single spine and 23 or 24 soft rays.
 The males are gray to brownish olive in color, dotted with irregular blue spots over the anterior half to two-thirds of their body.
 Each of these spots has a ring of small rusty spots around it.
 The females are also gray to brownish in color but they are marked all over with rust colored or golden spots.
 They have yellowish orange fins.
-In both males and females the inside of the oral cavity is yellowish and there is frequently and eye-like spot, an ocellus. at the rear of the second dorsal fin.
+In both males and females the inside of the oral cavity is yellowish and there is frequently an eye-like spot, an ocellus. at the rear of the second dorsal fin.
 There are five lateral lines on each flank, as well as a fleshy cirrhi over the eye with another halfway between the eye and the origin of the dorsal fin.
 This species has a maximum published total length of 61 cm and a maximum published weight of 2.1 kg.